dlops-io/serverless-deployment/README.md

 <hr>

 ## Setup Cloud Run (Job + Service Account)

+When we run our containerized app locally, we already have access to our credentials and environment variables — for example, API keys or service accounts mounted on our laptops.
+However, once we deploy the same container to the cloud, those local secrets are no longer available.
+To allow the container to securely access other Google Cloud services (like Vertex AI or Gemini), we must assign it a Service Account with the appropriate permissions.
+In this step, we’ll set up a Cloud Run Job and attach the correct Service Account so our app can authenticate and communicate with the required APIs.

 * In GCP go to [Cloud Run](https://console.cloud.google.com/run)
 * Click the "Deploy container" and pick "Job"